uni-v-cc/learn/docs/creator/publishing/packages.md

     *Here are a few common dependencies you might want to use:*
     - `com.vrcfury.vrcfury` - VRCFury
     - `com.poiyomi.toon` - Poiyomi Toon

+Version search queries the versions by their display name (ex. `1.0.0`)